Background

 Draft Plan Change 25 will be considering provisions relating to:

-- The construction of crop protection structures associated with farming activities, mainly horticulture.
+• The construction of crop structures (artificial crop protection structures, artificial screens, and crop support structures) associated with farming activities, mainly horticulture.

 The objectives of the plan change are to ensure:

-- That the District Plan accounts for the changing land use pattern in a manner consistent with national direction (National Policy Statement for Highly Productive Land, and National Environmental Standard for Commercial Forestry)
+• That the District Plan accounts for the changing land use pattern in a manner consistent with national direction (National Policy Statement for Highly Productive Land)

 What has been done so far?